popeindustries/nodeconf-oslo-2016/README.md

 [STEP] ...resilient.
 The browser is hostile territory, and bad things happen all the time, so being able to show content when things are blowing up is an advantage.
 And it's...

 [STEP] ...accessible.
-Not all devices are created equal (in 2015 we had visits from 11,996 different devices), and server-side rendering allows us to deliver content to as many of them as possible.
+Not all devices are created equal (in 2015 we had visits from 11,996 different ones), and server-side rendering allows us to deliver content to as many of them as possible.
 And lastly, it's...

 [STEP] ...progressive.
 Delivering a decent baseline experience allows us to add additional features, and improve that experience, if a device supports it